 In March 2015, Carlos was named as one of the “50 hottest places, people and trends in food” by the Guardian UK Observer Food Monthly magazine, and his work is the subject of an episode of A Taste of Mexico (10th Season) that airs on PBS and hosted by chef Rick Bayless.

 Sara has been an instrumental figure at Oldways since its early days, joining the staff in 1992 to work on one of the first overseas Symposiums (Food, Culture and Discovery in Spain) and the first Mediterranean Diet Conference.
 Sara assumed the presidency of Oldways in May 2010, on the untimely death of founder K. Dun Gifford.
 She now develops company strategy, oversees all Oldways projects and programs, and works closely with all members of the Oldways staff.

 In her years at Oldways, Sara has been an integral part of Oldways’ growth and success.
 She has helped develop ground-breaking programs including its Traditional Diet Pyramids; the Whole Grains Council; Healthy Pasta Meals; High Five Children's Cooking Curriculum; and many others.
 Her current priorities include the growth of the Mediterranean Foods Alliance, as well as overseas Symposiums and Culinarias about traditional foods and culture.
 Sara is also co-author of the The Oldways Table with Oldways’ Founder Dun Gifford.

-Daniel McElligott - Research Intern
+Daniel McElligott - Consultant